Call for ISMB 2010 Special Sessions Proposals

-Special Session Chair: Michal Linial, The Hebrew University of Jerusalem, Jerusalem, Israel
+Special Session Chair: Michal Linial, The Hebrew University of Jerusalem, Israel

-ISMB/ECCB 2009 will feature a track of Special Sessions that will run throughout the conference in parallel to other tracks (except the keynote presentations).
+ISMB 2010 will feature a Special Sessions track that will run throughout the conference in parallel to other tracks (except the keynote presentations).
 In this setting, each Special Session resembles a mini-conference within the main ISMB meeting.

 These Special Sessions have the purpose of introducing the ISMB/ECCB community to relevant 'hot' topics that were not covered in previous meetings.
 A wide range of topics are possible, as long as they importantly influence computational biology and bioinformatics.
 They might, for example, cover emerging themes that ISMB and ECCB are not currently approaching with the desired proficiency.
 We encourage you to submit a proposal on an area that in your eyes is important to the computational biology community and may impact the future of the field.